Choice-Architect/memory-locker/learnings/03_fixes.md

-# Memory Locker: Historical Fix Log & v1.8 Architecture Shift
+# Memory Locker: Fix Log & Current FTS Plan

-## Background Summary (Pre-v1.8 "Upstream Splitting")
+## Background: v1.8 Architecture Shift ("Upstream Splitting")

-Initial attempts to fix query retrieval issues after v1.8.0 focused on resolving SQL errors in the Full-Text Search (FTS) implementation.
-Syntax errors (`PGRST100`) and PostgreSQL logical errors (`42809 WITHIN GROUP`) were addressed by refactoring the FTS query to use a dedicated RPC function (`fts_search_files`).

-However, subsequent testing (`test-3-results.csv`) revealed that while the RPC executed without error, it consistently returned zero results.
-Concurrently, vector search performance remained unreliable, and specific issues were identified:

-*   **Overly Strict Filtering:** Metadata fields used as filters in the initial SQL queries prevented relevant results from being returned due to slight mismatches.
-*   **Combined Mode Pollution:** The `combined` mode query logic was incorrectly using entities from the entire input, contaminating the search filters.

-Further analysis led to a fundamental shift in strategy: instead of using metadata for strict initial filtering, the database retrieval (Vector & FTS) should be broad, based only on core similarity/text match.
-Metadata should be used *exclusively* within the middleware's re-ranking step to augment relevance, using techniques like stemming.

-Additionally, the handling of combined user intents (store + query) was identified as a source of complexity and potential error in the middleware.
-The ideal solution is to delegate this intent splitting to the upstream Custom GPT.
+*(Summary: Previous attempts to fix FTS query errors pre-v1.8 led to a fundamental architecture change.
+See `01_project_roadmap.md` & `02_enhancement_plan.md` for full history.)*

+Based on challenges with query filtering and combined intent handling, the v1.8 architecture ("Upstream Splitting") was adopted:

+1.  **GPT Handles Intent:** The Custom GPT was instructed to make separate `store` and `query` calls.
+2.  **`combined` Mode Removed:** Simplified the OpenAPI schema and middleware logic.
+3.  **Simplified Database Retrieval:** SQL functions (`search_memory_chunks`, `fts_search_files`) were simplified to perform only core search (vector similarity or text match), removing metadata filters.
+4.  **Middleware Re-ranking for Augmentation:** `rerankResults` in the middleware became solely responsible for applying boosts based on metadata (using stemming) after combining Vector and FTS results via RRF.

+**Rationale:** This approach leverages the GPT's strengths, simplifies middleware/DB logic, ensures broad initial retrieval, and centralizes relevance augmentation in the re-ranking step.

 ---

-## v1.8 Architectural Decision: "Upstream Splitting" (April 13, 2025)

-Based on the challenges identified above (primarily ineffective FTS and problematic combined mode/metadata filtering), a new architecture was adopted:

-1.  **GPT Handles Intent:** The Custom GPT was instructed to identify combined `store` and `query` intents in user messages and make separate, sequential calls to the action (`store` first, then `query`).
-2.  **`combined` Mode Removed:** The `combined` mode was completely removed from the OpenAPI schema and the Netlify function's logic, simplifying the middleware significantly.
-3.  **Simplified Database Retrieval:** Both the vector search (`search_memory_chunks`) and FTS (`fts_search_files`) SQL functions were simplified to perform *only* their core search operation (vector similarity or text match against the full query text).
-All metadata filtering parameters and logic were removed from these database functions.
-4.  **Middleware Re-ranking for Augmentation:** The responsibility for leveraging metadata shifted entirely to the `rerankResults` function within the Netlify middleware.
-This function now:
-    *   Receives broadly retrieved results from concurrent Vector and FTS searches.
-    *   Combines these results using Reciprocal Rank Fusion (RRF).
-    *   Applies boosts based on metadata overlap (people, locations, topics using **stemming**), date component matching, and other factors, using the defined `ENTITY_WEIGHTS`.
-5.  **Enhanced Logging:** Detailed logging was added throughout the query process in the middleware to facilitate future debugging and performance tuning.

-**Rationale:** This "Upstream Splitting" approach leverages the GPT's strengths for intent parsing, drastically simplifies the middleware and database logic, ensures a broad initial retrieval of potentially relevant candidates, and centralizes the sophisticated relevance augmentation logic within the re-ranking step.

-**(Note:** Add relevant commit hash(es) here when available: __________)
+## Completed Fix: `organizations` Entity Integration (Post v1.8 Discovery)

+**Issue:** The `organizations` entity was unintentionally omitted from the backend implementation despite being in GPT instructions.
+**Fix:** Fully integrated `organizations` into schema, interfaces, storage mapping, and re-ranking (`rerankResults` using stemming and `ENTITY_WEIGHTS`).
+**Status:** Implemented, documented, and verified working in initial tests (`testing/tests-results-4.csv`).

 ---

-## Correction Plan: Re-integrate `organizations` Entity (Post v1.8 Discovery)
+## Current Plan: FTS Relevance Logic Correction (Post v1.8.1)

-**Issue:** It was discovered after the v1.8 "Upstream Splitting" implementation that the `organizations` entity, while present in `gpt_instructions.md`, was unintentionally omitted from the `openapi.json` schema and `memory-action.ts` implementation.
-This meant the entity was being ignored by the backend.

-**Goal:** Fully integrate the `organizations` entity, treating it consistently with other stemmed entities (`people`, `locations`, `topics`) for storage and relevance boosting.

-**Plan:**

-1.  **[x] Schema & Interfaces:** Add `organizations` (optional `string[]`) to `ExtractedEntities` and `ProcessedEntities` in `openapi.json` and `memory-action.ts`.
-2.  **[x] Storage:** Verify `organizations` data is captured in `processedMetadata` and stored in database JSONB columns (no code change expected for storage itself).
-3.  **[x] Re-ranking (`rerankResults`):**
-    *   Add `organizations: 0.10` to the `ENTITY_WEIGHTS` constant.
-    *   Implement stemming for `organizations` similar to `people`/`locations`/`topics`.
-    *   Apply boost based on stemmed `organizations` overlap using the new weight.
-    *   Update logging to include `organizations` stemming/boost details.
-4.  **[x] GPT Instructions:** Verify existing instruction is sufficient (no change expected).
-5.  **[ ] Documentation:** Update `learnings/*.md` files to reflect `organizations` as a supported entity.

-**Rationale:** This corrects an oversight and ensures the `organizations` entity is properly utilized for memory storage and retrieval relevance, aligning the implementation with the intended functionality described in the GPT instructions.

-**Status:** Correction implemented.
-Documentation update pending (this step).
+**Issue:** Further analysis revealed a fundamental mismatch between the FTS implementation goal and its behavior.
+The use of `websearch_to_tsquery` (producing `&`-connected queries) combined with the strict `@@` match operator in the `WHERE` clause demands that *all* significant terms from the user query must be present in the document's `tsvector` for it to be considered a match.
+This "all-or-nothing" approach incorrectly discards documents with relevant partial matches, failing to identify documents based on *shared common terms* as intended.

+**Goal:** Modify the FTS logic to return documents containing *any* of the significant query terms and rank them based on relevance (term frequency, proximity, number of matching terms), aligning with standard search expectations.

+**Revised Plan:**

+1.  **[ ] Modify `fts_search_files` SQL Function:**
+    *   Remove the strict `WHERE f.transcript_tsv @@ websearch_to_tsquery(...)` clause.
+    *   Add a rank-based filtering clause, e.g., `WHERE ts_rank(f.transcript_tsv, websearch_to_tsquery('english', query_string)) > 0.01`.
+This threshold ensures a baseline level of relevance and allows documents with partial term matches to be included.
+    *   Retain `ORDER BY rank DESC` and `LIMIT match_count` to return the top-ranked results.
+2.  **[ ] Apply Changes:** Update the function definition in `sql/schema.sql` locally and apply the `CREATE OR REPLACE FUNCTION` statement in the Supabase SQL Editor.
+3.  **[ ] Re-Test:** Re-run previous FTS test cases (e.g., Q1) to verify that the function now returns relevant rows, including those with partial matches.
+4.  **[ ] Integrate & Tune:** Once FTS returns ranked results correctly, proceed with broader testing and tuning of RRF/weights as previously planned.

+**Rationale:** Shifting from strict `@@` matching to rank-based filtering allows the FTS component to function as intended – identifying potentially relevant documents based on shared keywords and letting the ranking mechanism determine the best matches.
+This fixes the core logical flaw where partially relevant documents were being incorrectly excluded.